 There are a number of ways to commercially manufacture the food additive L-cysteine; some methods source the raw material from natural sources such as feathers or hair before further processing steps are undertaken.
+The Applicant confirmed that the L-cysteine it uses is synthetically produced and not from natural sources.

-1 IUPAC International Union of Pure and Applied Chemistry
+&lt;sup>1 IUPAC International Union of Pure and Applied Chemistry